-Clark Freise, Acting Commissioner, has served as the Assistant Commissioner of the N.H.
-Department of Environmental Services since October 2015.
+Clark Freise serves as Assistant Commissioner of the New Hampshire Department of Environmental Services (DES), a position he has held since October 2015.
+He concurrently serves as Acting Commissioner until a permanent commissioner is nominated by the Governor.
 Freise previously served in a number of senior executive roles in industry.
-Prior to industry, he served in the federal government as a Naval Officer, scientist and as a program manager.
+Early in his career, he served in the federal government as a Naval Officer, scientist, and as a program manager.
 Freise graduated from the United States Naval Academy and the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution joint program with degrees in physical oceanography.

 Representative of the N.H.
 Department of Environmental Services Commissioner at NEIWPCC Executive Committee and Commission Meetings

 Eugene Forbes was appointed as Water Division director at New Hampshire DES in May 2014.
 Previously, Forbes was executive vice president and assistant secretary on the board of directors for Hoyle, Tanner & Associates, where he helped manage all Vermont-area environmental engineering projects.
 Forbes also worked as an environmental engineer and construction superintendent for the state of Vermont and private companies.
 Forbes is a LEED Accredited Professional and a certified professional engineer in five states.
 He holds numerous degrees: an M.B.A. from New Hampshire College, an M.S. in Civil Engineering from the University of New Hampshire, and a B.S. in Civil Engineering from the University of Connecticut.